yigit/android-priority-jobqueue/README.md

 your database, inform the user etc.

 ### Advantages of using Job Manager
-* It is very easy to extract application logic from your activites, making your code more robust, easy to refactor and easy to **test**.
+* It is very easy to de-couple application logic from your activites, making your code more robust, easy to refactor and easy to **test**.
-* You don't deal with asnyc tasks lifecycles etc. This is partially true assuming you use some eventbus to update your UI (you should).
+* You don't deal with asnyc tasks lifecycles etc. This is partially true assuming that you use some eventbus to update your UI (you should).
 At Path, we use [GreenRobot's Eventbus](github.com/greenrobot/EventBus), you can also go with your own favorite. (e.g. [Square's Otto] (https://github.com/square/otto))
 * Job manager takes care of prioritizing jobs, checking network connection, running them in parallel etc. Especially, prioritization is very helpful if you have a resource heavy app like ours.
 * You can delay jobs.
 This is helpful in cases like sending GCM token to server.
-It is a very ccommon task to acquire a GCM token and send it to server when user logs into your app.
-You surely don't want it to interfere with other network operations (e.g. fetching friend list).
+It is a very common task to acquire a GCM token and send it to server when user logs into your app.
+You surely don't want it to interfere with other network operations (e.g. fetching important content updates).
+* You can group jobs to ensure their serial execution, if necessary.
+For instance at Path, we group jobs related to a moment with moment's id so that we won't hit any concurrency problems due to editing same moment in multiple threads.

-* It is fully unit tested and mostly documented.
+* It is fairly unit tested and mostly documented.
 You can check [code coverage report][3] and [javadoc][4].

 ### License
 ```